balena-os/meta-balena/contributing-device-support.md

 all pull requests need to be done against this new board repository from [balena-os](https://github.com/balena-os).
 Depending on your needs and upon agreeing with balena, this new repository can be hosted either as a public repository for everyone to access or hosted privately with access only to selected users.

+If you want the repository to be created as private in [balena-os GitHub organization](https://github.com/balena-os) and want to transfer the repository yourself then supply balena with the repository name to be created by balena for you.
+Furthermore, for private repositories you also need to supply balena a list with github usernames of the contributors to the future private repository and balena will add them as outside collaborators.

 ## Step 3: Hardware contract

 Having a board supported by balena also means having a hardware contract describing that device type.